Wildsong/docker-varnish/README.md

 docker run --rm cc/cloudflare --version
 ```

-You have to build the certbot and hitch images but currently
+You have to build the certbot (or cloudflare) image but currently
-varnish uses standard images so no build step required.
+hitch and varnish use standard images so no build step required.

 *At this point you should be ready to attempt to request some certificates.*